-The coherence of government communication strongly depends on the topic under consideration.
+Coherent Communication Score: 7 The coherence of government communication strongly depends on the topic under consideration.
 All recent governments have been of the minority type, which has increased the chances of conflict between the governing party and its small support partners.
-This may include disagreement over what constitutes an electoral mandate, as well as accusations of broken promises when sacrifices have to be made during the course of the post-election negotiating process.
-Successive minority governments have freely acknowledged that tension is part and parcel of the governing process under a mixed-member proportional (MMP) system, with an "agree to disagree" clause being all that may separate the government from instability and collapse.
-That said, MMP governments have been remarkably stable, with only one early election (2002) since the advent of the proportional electoral system in 1996.
+This may include disagreement over what constitutes an electoral mandate, as well as accusations of broken promises when sacrifices have to be made during the course of the post-election process.
+Successive minority governments have freely negotiating acknowledged that tension is part and parcel of the governing process under a mixed-member proportional (MMP) system, with an "agree to disagree" clause being all that may separate the government from instability and collapse.
+That said, MMP governments have been remarkably stable, with only one early election (2002) - which was due as much to electoral considerations as political instability, since the advent of the proportional electoral system in 1996.
+One development that requires careful reporting is the growing trend of political spin among both politicians and bureaucrats, which exacerbates the public's skepticism regarding communication processes in government.